-- (1) Subject to the provisions of this Act, the court, in respect of causes of action, shall have jurisdiction in- - (a) actions in which is claimed the delivery or transfer of any property, movable or immovable, not exceeding R5 000 in value; - [paragraph (a) substituted by section 1(a) of Act 56 of 1984] - (b) actions of ejectment against the occupier of any premises or land within the district: Provided that, where the right of occupation of any such premises or land is in dispute between the parties, such right does not exceed R5 000 in clear value to the occupier; - [proviso to paragraph (b) substituted by section 1(b) of Act 56 of 1984] - (c) actions for the determination of a right way, notwithstanding the provisions of section 46; - (d) actions on or arising out of a liquid document or a mortgage bond, where the claim does not exceed R10 000; - [paragraph (d) substituted by section 1(c) of Act 56 of 1984] - (e) actions on or arising out of any credit agreement as defined in section 1 of the Credit Agreements Act, 1980 (Act No. 75 of 1980), where the claim or the value of the property in dispute does not exceed R10 000; - [paragraph (e) substituted by section 1(d) of Act 56 of 1984] - (eA) actions in terms of section 16(1) of the Matrimonial Property Act, 1984, where the claim or the value of the property in dispute does not exceed R5 000; - [paragraph (eA) inserted by section 35 of Act 88 of 1984] - (f) actions other than those already mentioned in this section, where the claim or the value of the matter in dispute does not exceed R5 000. - [paragraph (f) substituted by section 1(e) of Act 56 of 1984] - (2) In subsection (1), 'action' includes a claim in reconvention.
+- (1) Subject to the provisions of this Act, the court, in respect of causes of action, shall have jurisdiction in- - (a) actions in which is claimed the delivery or transfer of any property, movable or immovable, not exceeding in value the amount determined by the Minister from time to time by notice in the Gazette; - (b) actions of ejectment against the occupier of any premises or land within the district: Provided that, where the right of occupation of any such premises or land is in dispute between the parties, such right does not exceed the amount determined by the Minister from time to time by notice in the Gazette in clear value to the occupier; - (c) actions for the determination of a right of way, notwithstanding the provisions of section 46; - (d) actions on or arising out of a liquid document or a mortgage bond, where the claim does not exceed the amount determined by the Minister from time to time by notice in the Gazette; - (e) actions on or arising out of any credit agreement as defined in section 1 of the Credit Agreements Act, 1980 (Act No. 75 of 1980), where the claim or the value of the property in dispute does not exceed the amount determined by the Minister from time to time by notice in the Gazette; - (f) actions in terms of section 16 (1) of the Matrimonial Property Act, 1984, where the claim or the value of the property in dispute does not exceed the amount determined by the Minister from time to time by notice in the Gazette; - (g) actions other than those already mentioned in this section, where the claim or the value of the matter in dispute does not exceed the amount determined by the Minister from time to time by notice in the Gazette. - (2) In subsection (1) 'action' includes a claim in reconvention.

-[section 29 amended by section 13 of Act 40 of 1952, by section 39 of Act 68 of 1957, by section 3 of Act 19 of 1963 and by section 10 of Act 53 of 1970 and substituted by section 27 of Act 94 of 1974]
+[section 29 amended by section 13 of Act 40 of 1952, by section 39 of Act 68 of 1957, by section 3 of Act 19 of 1963 and by section 10 of Act 53 of 1970, substituted by section 27 of Act 94 of 1974, amended by section 1(a), (b), (c), (d) and (e) of Act 56 of 1984, by section 35 of Act 88 of 1984 and substituted by section 3 of Act 25 of 1987]